Borogum/PyClonKanoid/README.md

 ```
 You must change, when necessary, the values of variables _IRONPYTHON_COMPILER_, _SOURCE_PATH_ and _OUT_PATH_.

 For make work the exe file you must include some assemblies in the exe folder.
-But don´t worry, all necesary files can be found in lasts [release](https://github.com/Borogum/PyClonKanoid/releases) of project.
+But don´t worry, all necessary files can be found in last [release](https://github.com/Borogum/PyClonKanoid/releases) of project.

 ## Controls